 As you shop around and weigh up lactic acid vs glycolic acid, you’ll see both AHAs featured in a variety of the best skincare products.
 This means there are lots of different ways to work lactic acid and glycolic acid into your skincare routine.

 “They can be found in the best cleansers to offer a gentle exfoliation, overnight creams or serums to give the skin a brightening boost in a skincare night routine as well as facial exfoliating pads, body exfoliators, and creams,” says Dr. Garshick.
+And as for the big question - how often should you exfoliate your face?
 “Most exfoliants are designed to be used just once or twice per week to minimize irritation to the skin.
 While some products may be indicated for daily use, it is best to incorporate these into your routine slowly to make sure you tolerate them.”